-HANS Device-
+HANS Device- (Head & Neck Device)

 Cars using a HANS Device can use either 3 inch or 2/3 inch hands specific shoulder harnesses.
-However cars with HANS specific shoulder harnesses must use a HANS device when using these belts.
+However, cars with HANS specific shoulder harnesses must use a HANS device when using these belts.
+These are systems with 2" shoulder harnesses.
 (See sample labels above) Check the Hans device label and correct attachment to the helmet.

-Circle Mfg and write the date of manufacture on the HANS: line.
+Circle Mfg. and write the date of manufacture on the HANS: line.